weakish/docs-en/views/rest_api.md

 You can query users like [querying regular objects](#Queries), just send `GET` requests to `/1.1/users`.

-However, for security concerns, all queries on users will be rejected by LeanCloud, unless you use master key or have properly configured `_User` class ACL settings (in Dashboard > LeanStorage > _User > Permission).
+However, for security concerns, all queries on users will be rejected by LeanCloud, unless you use master key or have properly configured the `_User` class's ACL settings (in Dashboard > LeanStorage > _User > Permission).

 ### Deleting Users